 In the previous part of this series, we gave a general outline of the reasons why investors might choose alternative investments – basically anything that doesn’t fall into the category of listed stocks and bonds or mutual funds – as a method of hedging against market risk and seeking outsize returns.
 While there is potential for substantial capital growth with ‘traditional’ investments of this type, the performance of these types of investment tends to be very much tied in with the performance of the markets, and if the markets go down, then so too do the value of your investments in them.

 In the light of the recent financial crisis, in which billions were wiped off the value of pension funds and other long term retail investments, investors have increasingly seen the value of alternatives that have little or no correlation with the performance of capital markets.
 While for the most part these investments are risk-heavy, illiquid, and largely unregulated, when considered as part of a balanced, diversified portfolio they have the potential to offset some of the risks that come with traditional investments, as well as offering other benefits that we outlined in part 1.
+To invest in alternatives use a holding company that offers diversified business line investments to grow your wealth.

 Essentially ‘alternative investments’ is a wide umbrella term that covers all manner of investments – the one common denominator is that they all require the investor to do a fair amount of research into them before they can make a wise investment in them.
 The manner and type of this research differs from one asset class to another, and here we have given a broad outline of the attributes of the most popular alternative investment types, the homework that you would have to do before investing in them, a brief explanation of their advantages and disadvantages, and the profile of the type of investor that would be best suited to them.